 - First things first, reserve your sleeping arrangements (hotel, AirBnb, campsite, etc).
 If you want to camp in Zion, check their website for details.
 Their reservation policies change so I don’t want to mislead you.
 Be sure to read the details about reservation windows!
 Our reservation window opened at 9am (CST).
 I set an alarm and I had 3 devices ready to click the reserve button at exactly 9 am (coworker was helping me).
 Y’all think I’m crazy but get this…I only got 1 site!!
 The sites go that fast!!
 In less than 5 seconds the entire place was booked!!
 I’d recommend doing what I did and give yourself a practice round.
 If you want to start camping Friday then do a practice run for Wednesday and Thursday.
 If worse comes to worse then you can always do some boondocking.

 - Next determine how you’re going to get into Zion National Park.
 The road through Zion National Park is only accessible for shuttles, no cars allowed.
-You can take the park shuttle but recently I’ve heard the shuttle lines are about an hour long (they were doing a ticket system during COVID but now it’s first come first serve).
+You can take the park shuttle but I’ve heard the shuttle lines can take up to an hour (depending on when you visit).
+We woke up super early to get on the first shuttle and avoided all of the lines.
 You can also reserve an electric bike or a shuttle through a local outfitter in town, which might be worth the money to avoid the lines.

 - Download the All Trails App and subscribe to their yearly membership.
 The membership lets you download trail maps to your device and gives you exact GPS coordinates according to the map.
 We didn’t have service most of the time but our All Trails App could always helps us stay on route with the trails.